sajidahmed12/personal_site/content/authors/admin/_index.md

   icon_pack: ai
   link: https://scholar.google.com/citations?user=3lLB9NYAAAAJ&hl=en&authuser=3
 - icon: github
   icon_pack: fab
   link: https://github.com/sajidahmed12
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+icon: cv
-#   icon_pack: ai
+icon_pack: ai
-#   link: files/cv.pdf
+link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "sajid.ahmed1@northsouth.edu"
+email: "mailto:sajid.ahmed1@northsouth.edu"

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.